#

 The dark

 theme specifically targets dark mode appearance.
-When the website is switched to dark mode, the dark theme variables override the theme base variables.
-The following demonstrates how to configure the dark
+When the website is switched to dark mode, the dark theme variables override the dark

 theme variables: